 Do I Want to Be a Landscaper?

-Landscapers create and maintain exterior environments for everything from homes and businesses to parks and government buildings.
-Using knowledge of horticulture, math, science and landscaping, landscapers make exteriors more attractive and inviting.
-According to the U.S. Bureau of Labor Statistics (BL), landscapers have a higher rate of injury and illness than the average occupation.
+According to the U.S. Bureau of Labor Statistics (BLS), landscapers have a higher rate of injury and illness than the average worker.
 They often work outside in inclement weather, work with dangerous power tools and come in contact with chemicals and pesticides.

 |Degree Level||A degree is not required, but formal education may be required by some employers**|